-You may want to provide additional emphasis on the concept of loading a selection.
 You may also want to walk students through all the options in the Masks panel.
 Have students identify the types of projects in which masks and channels can be useful to them.

 - 1 How does painting with black, white, and gray in a channel affect an image? - 2 How do you apply a saved mask to an image or layer?